"High-end Dialogue" Du Jun: Industry Evangelist in the Wave of the Encryption Era

 ● Blockchain actually needs a killer application, and I have now found a relatively good answer, which is stablecoins.

-● Currently, many blockchain projects aim to list on exchanges, and this listing is the endpoint for many projects, which is completely inconsistent with traditional business logic.
+● Currently, many blockchain projects aim to get listed on exchanges, and this listing is the endpoint for many projects, which is completely inconsistent with traditional business logic.

 ● It is not Bitcoin that needs Trump, but Trump that needs Bitcoin.